That '90s Show (The Simpsons): Plot

-Homer performs a new song, called "Shave Me" (based on "Rape Me" by Nirvana), which causes him to become so famous that adoring fans surround his new mansion and "Weird Al" Yankovic performs a parody of the song, titled "Brain Freeze", leading a miserable Homer to become bored of his own fame.
+Homer performs a new song, called "Shave Me" (based on "Rape Me" by Nirvana), which causes him to become so famous that adoring fans surround his new mansion and "Weird Al" Yankovic performs a parody of the song, titled "Brain Freeze", leading a miserable Homer to become bored with his own fame.
 Marge and August accidentally hear a snippet of Homer's song during a date, shortly before sharing their first kiss.
 When running onto the beach, August shocks Marge by revealing that he considers marriage oppressive and misogynistic, angering Marge as she desires to get married someday.
 Marge breaks up with August, breaking his heart.
 A miserable Marge is surprised to see Homer made a song dedicated to her, called "Margerine" (based on "Glycerine" by Bush), about their relationship.
-A special news report with Kurt Loder (mirroring Loder's special MTV News report on April 8, 1994, announcing Kurt Cobain's death) interrupts, revealing Sadgasm have broken up and Homer is holed up in his mansion with an alleged narcotics addiction.
+A special news report with Kurt Loder (mirroring Loder's special MTV News report on April 8, 1994, announcing Kurt Cobain's death) interrupts, revealing Sadgasm has broken up and Homer is holed up in his mansion with an alleged narcotics addiction.
 Arriving there, Marge destroys Homer's drug needles and soon begins caring for him, although it turns out that the needles were insulin for his diabetes after he drank too many frappucinos.
 Whilst recovering in the hospital, Marge apologizes to Homer for her actions and he forgives her.
 The two reunite and have sex inside a mini-golf course, implying this is when and where they conceived Bart, though Bart and Lisa fall asleep during the revelation.
 As Homer and Marge end their story, August, who has been watching the couple's recollections transpire outside their window, mockingly brands them "townies" and walks away.

+Production

+Author Kurt Loder and musician "Weird Al" Yankovic appeared as themselves.
+Yankovic previously appeared in the fourteenth season episode "Three Gays of the Condo".